Hikagejuunin/Loki/README.txt

  Loki 2.0 - Serpent Offense Framework for Achaea (Mudlet)
 -------------------------------------------------------------------------------------------------------------------------

 Loki is a lightweight, modular serpent offense system designed for the MUD Achaea.
-Built in Mudlet, it serves as a clean, extensible framework to empower newer combatants or tinkerers to build their own setups.
+Built in Mudlet, it's my hope this slimmed down, basic serpent offense system can encourage more involvement from non-combatants as a functional framework to expand upon and create thier own systems.

-This is a non-bloated, functional PvP framework with utilities and core logic based on experience, proven mechanics, and community-driven iteration.
-Acknowledgements
+-- Acknowledgements --

   🐍 Special thanks to: